DONNA GEPHART -- Q & A

 Q: What do you like to do when you're not reading and writing?

-A: I enjoy traveling and meeting new people.
+A: I like to eat soft pretzels with mustard, vegan cheese-steaks and salads that are bigger than my head.
+I enjoy traveling and meeting new people.
 I'm a big fan of getting outside and enjoying nature, whether that means a hike in the woods or kayaking or strolling along the beach.
-I also enjoy riding my bike, taking long walks, lifting weights and playing tennis.
-And I'm always up for a game or twelve of Scrabble.
+I also enjoy riding my bike, taking long walks, lifting weights and playing pickle ball.
+And I'm always up for a game of Scrabble.

 Q: What things are most important to you?